 - the injured party has a duty to mitigate his or her loss.23

-Danish law does not allow punitive damages or compensation without actual loss except for particular statutory provisions.
+Except for particular statutory provisions, Danish law does not allow punitive damages or compensation without actual loss.

 i Forms of action

-The Danish FSA has extensive supervisory powers, which include authorisation and supervision of financial companies, carrying out on-site inspections and overall monitoring of financial companies' compliance with the capital markets regulation.
+The Danish FSA has extensive supervisory powers, which include authorisation and supervision of financial companies, on-site inspections and overall monitoring of financial companies' compliance with the capital markets regulation.

 As a general rule, the Danish FSA is obligated to publish its decisions.24 Police reports are an exception as they are often confidential due to the ongoing investigation.
-Both private and public enforcement of securities claims will often be influenced by any initial inquiries, orders or reprimands of the Danish FSA.
+Both private and public enforcement of securities claims will often be influenced by any initial inquiries, orders or reprimands made or issued by the Danish FSA.